NoCodr-dev/NoCodr/DEVELOPMENT.md

-# Kilo Code Development Guide
+# NoCodr Development Guide

-Welcome to the Kilo Code development guide!
+Welcome to the NoCodr development guide!
 This document will help you set up your development environment and understand how to work with the codebase.
 Whether you're fixing bugs, adding features, or just exploring the code, this guide will get you started.

 ## Prerequisites